bekatru/Messanger/README.md

 ### `npm run dev`

-This will run the client on `localhost:300` and server on `localhost:3030`, so make sure nothin g is running there.
+This will run the client on `localhost:300` and server on `localhost:3030`, so make sure nothing is running there.